Apple Dominated Wearables Market in Q4 2019 - The Mac Observer

 Apple captured the so-called ‘hearables’ market, thanks to its AirPod and Beats products.
 In total, Apple shipped 43.4 per million units of wearables, capturing 36.5 percent of the market.
 Xiamoi came in a distant second, shipping 12.8 million units, 10.8 percent of the market (via Patently Apple).

-Apple shipped 106.5 million devices during the whole of 2019, leaving it with a staggering 89.5 percent share of the market.
+Apple shipped 106.5 million wearable devices during the whole of 2019, leaving it with a staggering 89.5 percent share of the market.
 Again, Xiamoi was in second place, with 41.7 units shipped and a 35 percent market share.
 In total, 92.4 million smartwatches were shipped in 2019.
 The data was compiled by IDC.

 Leave a Reply